lreznick/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

     std::for_each( begin( container ), end( container ),
             []( const auto &s ){ fire( s ); } );

-    // This kind of rewrite would be possible under our solution (which was also a requirement of the
+    // This kind of rewrite would be possible under our solution (which was also a possibility in the
-    // earlier solution):
+    // earlier overload-resolution-only solution):
     std::for_each( begin( container ), end( container ),
             []( const Concept &s ){ fire( s ); } );

-    // Or, another possible rewrite:
-    std::for_each( begin( container ), end( container ),
-            []( const __new_keyword_like_decltype__( container.front() ) &s ){ fire( s ); } );
+    // Or, another possible rewrite (assuming `container` is something like `std::vector< Concept >`): std::for_each( begin( container ), end( container ), []( const __new_keyword_like_decltype__( container.front() ) &s ){ fire( s ); } );
 ```

 The solution to the third shortcoming is the most disappointing, as preserving the concept through
-`std::for_each` for consumption by `auto` was strongly desired by both the committee and us.
-We will justify
+`std::for_each` for consumption by `auto` was strongly desired by both the committee and by the authors.
-in our conclusions why we're not as disappointed as we might have been, however.
+We will justify in our conclusions why we're not as disappointed as we might have been, however.
+Additionally, we have some potential future directions of exploration that may make the original syntax
+possible again in some circumstances.

 How to Reinvent Lost Concept Constraints
 ----------------------------------------